Comments & Complaints

 We know from experience that most problems can be sorted out quickly and easily, often at the time the problem has arisen and with the person concerned.

 If your problem cannot be sorted out in this way, and you wish to make a formal complaint, we would like you to let us know as soon as possible - ideally, within days of the problem arising.
 This will enable us to more easily establish the facts relating to the situation under investigation.

 If it is not possible to submit your complaint quite so quickly, please provide us with specific details of your complaint:

 - within 12 months of the incident that created the problem

 - within 12 months of discovering that you have a problem

 All formal complaints should at first be referred directly to the Practice Manager.

-We shall be happy to supply the complainant with a standardised Complaint Form if required. which can be collected from the Reception Desk or a downloadable copy can be found on our website.
+Alternatively, we shall be happy to supply the complainant with a standardised Complaint Form if required.
+This can be collected from the Reception Desk.

 What Action Shall We Take

 The Practice Manager will promptly follow up any written complaint with a letter of acknowledgement which will give you a timeline for a full response.